 The following are examples of some of the different types of work schedules that employers use.

-The "9-5" schedule is the most common work schedule, requiring employees to work Monday through Friday, from 9 a.m. to 5 p.m.
-However, many jobs differ slightly from these hours.
-For example, some “9-5” jobs are Wednesday through Sunday rather than Monday through Friday.
-Others require employees to work from 8 a.m. to 6 p.m. or some other slightly different set of hours.
+The "9-to-5" schedule is the most common work schedule, requiring employees to work standard business hours: Monday through Friday, from 9 a.m. to 5 p.m.
+However, some jobs may differ slightly from these hours.
+For example, some “9-to-5” jobs are actually "8-to-4" jobs.
+Or Tuesday through Saturday, instead of Monday through Friday.
+But overall, a typical 9-to-5 job includes eight hours of work a day, five days a week.

 Shift Work Schedule